endodoug/endodoug.github.io/about.md

 This site was created to help me learn the **Swift Language** and **iOS** development.
 I intend to keep track of my goals and progress, as well as, documenting helpful resources I come across or use often.

-Swift is intended to be **Safe** and **Expressive** which is exactly how I intend on learning it.
+Swift is designed to be **Safe** and **Expressive** which is exactly how I intend on learning it.
 I am going to learn the best practices and strive to take advantage of the intended features Swift offers.

 The blog was created with Jekyll straight from a [lynda.com](http://www.lynda.com) tutorial -> **Jekyll for Web Designers** by James Williamson.
 It's a great course & I didn't make many changes to the design.